dillonpan/star_wars_survey/README.md

 ![image](https://user-images.githubusercontent.com/57373723/68537700-57313900-031d-11ea-8f32-441c1b0efdc3.png)

 Remember, a lower number is better because this is a ranking system.
-Thus it's preferable to be closer to 1 (best possible rank) than it is to 6 (worst possible rank).
+Thus, it's preferable to be closer to 1 (best possible rank) than it is to 6 (worst possible rank).
 Looking at the graph, it seems the original trilogy (Episode 4-6) is rated higher than the second trilogy (1-3).
 The data also isn't perfect as it seems the responders had to rank every movie, despite possibly not seeing all of them.

-Let's take a look at which films have been seen the most by our responders:
+Let's look at which films have been seen the most by our responders:
 ```python
 print(star_wars[star_wars.columns[3:9]].sum())